syncfusion-content/asp.netmvc-docs/aspnetmvc/Tile/Image-Configuration.md

-You can give images for each tile through css classes by using ImageClass property.
+You can give images for each tile through CSS classes by using ImageClass property.
 You can define your desired styles in the specified class.

 Refer to the following code examples.